 - If you have made an error in a claim that has resulted in an over-claimed amount, you must pay this back to HMRC.
 You can do so as part of your next claim, which is helpful as it will be easy to get this wrong given the complexities.

-How will what can be claimed change?
+How did what can be claimed change?

-- From 1 September, employers will have to pay 10% of any time for which an employee is furloughed; they can claim 70% through the CJRS (maximum wage amount of £2,187.50).
+- From 1 September, employers have to pay 10% of any time for which an employee is furloughed; they can claim 70% through the CJRS (maximum wage amount of £2,187.50).

 - From 1 October, employers will have to pay 20% of any time for which an employee is furloughed; they can claim 60% through the CJRS (maximum wage amount of £1,875).